JimPresting/Wan2.1Setup/README.md

 ![image](https://github.com/user-attachments/assets/59fcfbea-53f4-4ccd-a316-9aad17fcf977)

 This is in German now but you can see the hourly rates a certain card costs you with the settings you have - a T4 with 15GB of GPU RAM uses about 1.44 hours.
 With advanced RAM its 1.67 - I think to minimize costs you can go with a T4 and use normal RAM.
+You have to click into the usage field itself not the drop down selector to the right to see that.

 ![Screenshot 2025-04-05 123120](https://github.com/user-attachments/assets/8ada20a6-2b6a-423d-a434-777d49c94291)